What is Joropo?

-It’s a musical style that results very challenging to learn, even for most music pros.
-To learn such musical genre, you would need to have first-hand knowledge provided by the Joroperos (musicians that live at these geographic regions), but nowadays, thanks to the advance of technology and the spread of knowledge through the internet, this genre has become widely available to the public.
+It’s a musical style that is very challenging to learn, even for most music pros.
+To understand such a musical genre, you would need to have first-hand knowledge provided by the Joroperos (musicians that live at these geographic regions), but nowadays, thanks to the advance of technology and the spread of knowledge through the internet, this genre has become widely available to the public.

-Nowadays, musicians of all sorts have become interested in learning and playing this genre, as it results very challenging and allows for great levels of improvisation during performance. it is a groove that you might not be aware of yet, but of high importance in the Latin American music.
+Nowadays, musicians of all sorts have become interested in learning and playing this genre, as it is very challenging and allows for great levels of improvisation during the performance. it is a groove that you might not be aware of yet, but of high importance in Latin American music.